nilearn/nilearn/doc/index.rst

 .. container:: index-paragraph

-    Nilearn is a Python module to enable **powerful and controlled statistical analysis of brain volumes**.
+    Nilearn is a Python module to enable **friendly, efficient, and versatile statistical analysis of brain volumes**.

     It supports GLM based analysis and leverages the `scikit-learn <http://scikit-learn.org>`__ Python toolbox for multivariate statistics with applications such as predictive modelling,